 / Practice Areas/ Slip + Fall Accidents

-In slip and fall cases the law also makes a distinction about the nature of a visitor, who may be classified as an invitee, a licensee or a trespasser.
+In slip and fall cases, the law also makes a distinction as to the nature of a visitor, who may be classified as an invitee, a licensee or a trespasser.
 Invitees and licensees generally have the property owner’s explicit or implicit permission to be on the property for personal or business-related reasons, whereas a trespasser is considered to be on the property without permission.
-This distinction can also have significant bearing on your ability to recover damages from the property owner.
+This distinction can have a significant bearing on your ability to recover damages from the property owner.

-If you have been injured in a slip and fall accident in Indiana which you believe is due to a property owner’s negligence, we would like the opportunity to speak with you and discuss your legal options.
-Call us 800-525-8028 or contact us online for a free consultation.
+If you have been injured in a slip and fall accident in Indiana which you believe is due to a property owner’s negligence, we would like to discuss your legal options.
+Call our legal team at 800-525-8028 or contact us online for a free case consultation.

 Fill out the form below to receive a free and confidential initial consultation.